Nexmo/station/_documentation/messaging/sms/building-blocks/send-an-sms.md

 ---
 title: Send an SMS
 description: How to send an SMS with the Nexmo SMS API
-navigation_weight: 1
+navigation_weight: 2
 ---

 # Sending an SMS

-Sending an SMS message with Nexmo is straightforward.
-Sign up for an account and replace the following variables in the example below:
+To send an SMS, replace the following variables in the example below:

 Key | Description
 -- | --